-- Bears in Florida numbered as few as 300 - Adult black bears typically weigh between 150 to 400 lbs. - From the age of 3 years, female bears usually have one to three cubs every two years. - Breeding season runs from June to August, and cubs are born in late January or early February. - Bears have a superior sense of smell. - 80% of the black bear diet includes fruits, nuts and berries; 15% insects; and 5% meat such as opossums, armadillos and carrion.
+- Strain Adult black bears typically weigh between 150 to 400 lbs. - From the age of 3 years, female bears usually have one to three cubs every two years. - Breeding season runs from June to August, and cubs are born in late January or early February. - B Bears have a superior sense of smell. - 80% of the black bear diet includes fruits, nuts and berries; 15% insects; and 5% meat such as opossums, armadillos and carrion.